rivt-info/rivtinfo.github.io/rdefine.md

 namespace

-  : a [name](https://en.wikipedia.org/wiki/Namespace) that provides a scope to the identifiers (the names of types, functions, variables, etc) inside it.
-  Namespaces are used to organize code into logical groups and to prevent name collisions that can occur especially when your code base includes multiple libraries.
+  : a [name](https://en.wikipedia.org/wiki/Namespace) that provides a scope for functions, variables, etc. Namespaces are used to organize code into logical groups and to prevent name collisions that can occur especially when your code base includes multiple libraries.
 In Python, namespaces are defined by the individual modules.

-rivt-doc
+module

   : an open source editing and publishing [framework](/rdoc.md)